 Michigan Residents hit by a car, truck, motorcycle, or any motor vehicle can file a claim for Michigan no-fault Benefits.
 An exception to this general rule is when you operate your vehicle without insurance.
 As a matter of fact, even Pedestrians and bicyclists can file a claim Michigan no-fault benefits.

 These benefits include; medical cost coverage, payment of lost wages, payment for household replacement services, attendant care, and medical mileage reimbursement.
 A Michigan No-Fault accident lawyer is always available at Elia & Ponto, to help you better understand these benefits.
 Most importantly, we take a keen interest in educating you about it, at no cost to you.
-To know more, speak with one of our Michigan No-Fault auto accident lawyer today!
+To know more, speak with a Detroit Car accident lawyer today!

 For Michigan residents to get Michigan No-Fault Benefits after a car accident, you must fill out a written Application for Benefits to the best of your abilities.